mutwirim/alx-system_engineering-devops/0x00-shell_basics/README.md

 - a script to delete a directory (empty directory)
 - a script to change the working directory to the previous one
 - a script to display contents in multiple directories
+- a script that displays the type of a file